 We obtain personal information from you when you enquire about our activities and services, ask a question, register to attend an activity or event, send or receive an email, make a donation or payment, or otherwise provide us with your personal information.

-This data may be collected from you in numerous ways – via online forms that you have completed, via the telephone, face to face meetings/conversations, receiving communications in writing from you via email or post, and from other individuals and agencies where you have given specific consent for this (i.e. when you are within the assessment process, accessing the Sharing Stories Service, Post Adoption Support or accessing the Therapeutic service).
+This data may be collected from you in numerous ways – via online forms that you have completed, via the telephone, face-to-face meetings/conversations, receiving communications in writing from you via email or post, and from other individuals and agencies where you have given specific consent for this (i.e. when you are within the assessment process, accessing the Post Adoption Support or accessing the Therapeutic service).

 What information do we collect?